-Washington’s First Congressional District has a thriving agriculture industry that plays a key role in our local economy.
-Our district has some of the most fertile agricultural land in the Pacific Northwest and more than 3,000 farms that grow a large variety of fruits, vegetables and seeds.
-We are also home to a number of dairy farms.
+Washington has a thriving agriculture industry that plays a key role in our state’s economy.
+The Pacific Northwest has some of the most fertile agricultural land in the country and Washington state alone produces over 300 crops.

-As a former member of the House Committee on Agriculture, and the former Ranking Member of the Subcommittee on Biotechnology, Horticulture and Research, I will continue to be a tireless advocate on behalf of our local farmers and food producers.
-I will fight for programs that support specialty (fruit and vegetable) and organic crops, cutting edge research, conservation of our forests, trade and job-creating investments that ensure we have a vibrant local agricultural industry in western Washington.
-To that end, each year I have led a bipartisan letter in support of increased agriculture research.
-In addition, this session of Congress, I was appointed to serve on the Ways and Means Committee, which has jurisdiction over tax policy and trade, two critical areas for agriculture.
+As a former member of the House Agriculture Committee and the former Ranking Member of the Subcommittee on Biotechnology, Horticulture, and Research, I am a strong advocate for our local farmers and food producers.
+I will continue to fight for programs that support specialty and organic crops, cutting-edge research, the conservation of our forests, trade, and job-creating investments that ensure we have a vibrant local agricultural industry in western Washington.

-The farmers and businesses in the agriculture industry look to Congress to create sound agriculture and food policy, and they deserve the clarity that will enable them to plan for the future.
-As we look ahead to the 2018 Farm Bill and beyond, I will continue working to ensure that our local farmers and food producers have a strong voice in Congress.
+Farmers and other agriculture businesses look to Congress to create sound, long-term food policy, and they deserve the clarity that will enable them to plan for the future.
+I will continue fighting to ensure that our local farmers and food producers have a strong voice in Congress.